 The orchestrator's file sync client has a built-in locking mechanism that ensures your plans run in a consistent environment state.
-The locking mechanism prevents plans from starting while a code deployment is in progress, and it prevents new code deployments from starting while a plan is running.
-If necessary, it is possible to disable this locking mechanism if you need to run plans and deploy code simultaneously.
-Consider the tradeoffs before deciding whether to disable the plan locking mechanism.
+The locking mechanism prevents plans from starting while a code deployment is in progress, and it prevents new code deployments from synchronizing while a plan is running.
+You can disable this locking mechanism if you want to run plans and deploy code simultaneously.
+Consider the tradeoffs before deciding whether to disable the file sync locking mechanism.

-- You want to allow code deployments to start while plans are running.
+- You want to allow code deployments to complete while plans are running.

-- You want to allow a plan run to start while a code deployment is in progress.
+- You want to allow plans to start while code deployments are in progress.

 - Your code deployments don't frequently or substantially change the environment state that plans run in.

-- You aren't concerned if the environment state changes during a plan run (due to a concurrent code deployment).
+- You aren't concerned if the environment state changes (due to a concurrent code deployment) during a plan run.

-If it is important to you that your plans always run in a consistent environment state, you probably don't want to disable the plan locking mechanism.
+If it is important to you that your plans always run in a consistent environment state, you probably don't want to disable the file sync locking mechanism.